-A born-n-raised Valley Girl, powered by green juice, Italian espresso, and gallons of glitter, I am proud to have helped hundreds of women (and a handful of men) breakthrough the their body barriers, revolutionize their relationships, and rewrite their stories of self-sabotage into a story of success, in all areas of their life.
+A former Miss Congeniality, powered by green juice, Italian espresso, and gallons of glitter, I am proud to have helped hundreds of leaders build their empires, breakthrough their self-limiting beliefs, revolutionize their relationships, and rewrite their stories of self-sabotage into a story of success, in all areas of their life.

 As a child I always was attracted to powerful female human characters…mainly princesses…who ruled with passion, purpose, and who pioneered their own path.
 Every movie.
 Every book.
 Every bedtime story.
 My mom even had to dig deep into the bowels of library literature from ye olden days to find new princess stories.
 I couldn’t get enough of them.
 I was fascinated by their humanity, despite their royal status.

 I hid inside these characters and buried myself in my imagination to escape the truth of what was going on at home.
 Addiction ran rampant in my house: my dad the addict, my mom the quintessential codependent.
 It was then, as a child when I made the decision to be an actress.

 I acted like I was fine when I wasn’t.
 I acted happy when all I wanted to do was cry.
 I acted healthy when all I wanted to do was puke.
 I started doing a dangerous dance at 9 with bulimia, body image issues, and blame that lasted 10 years.
 The funny thing is, most people thought I had my shit together…like really well.
 And, yet, I soldiered on with my story of "being the victim," blaming others for my pain.